Applied Behavior Analysis – Master of Science (MSABA)

 View Curriculum

-Explore the Applied Behavior Analyst Master’s Degree at LSUS
+Explore the Applied Behavior Analysis Master’s Degree at LSUS

 Earn your master’s degree at LSUS and prepare for a career as a licensed or certified Applied Behavior Analyst.
-The master’s in applied behavior analysis program is also an excellent foundation to pursue doctoral degree programs in counseling or clinical psychology.
+The master’s in applied behavior analysis program is also an excellent foundation to pursue doctoral degree programs in behavior analysis, psychology, and rehabilitation.

 Graduate training model